BingAds/BingAds-PHP-SDK/README.md

 1. Download and install [Composer](https://getcomposer.org/doc/00-intro.md#introduction).
 Microsoft Windows users should also add composer.phar to your *PATH* variable.

+2. Make sure your php.ini file has extension=soap.

-2. Open a command prompt and type `composer require microsoft/bingads`.
+3. Open a command prompt and type `composer require microsoft/bingads`.

    **Note:** Windows users who did not add *composer.phar* to the *PATH* will need to type `php composer.phar require microsoft/bingads` instead.

-3. To get updates going forward, type `composer update`.
+4. To get updates going forward, type `composer update`.
 If any updates are available at packagist, composer will install the latest version.

 For more information see [Get Started Using PHP with Bing Ads Services](https://docs.microsoft.com/en-us/bingads/guides/get-started-php).